ULHPC/ulhpc-docs/docs/software/electronics/ase.md

 central `Atoms` object and the many available algorithms in ASE.

-## Available versions of ASE in UL-HPC
+## Available versions of ASE in ULHPC
-To check available versions of ASE at UL-HPC type `module spider ase`.
+To check available versions of ASE at ULHPC type `module spider ase`.
-Below it shows list of available versions of ASE in UL-HPC.
+Below it shows list of available versions of ASE in ULHPC.
 ```bash
 chem/ASE/3.13.0-intel-2017a-Python-2.7.13
 chem/ASE/3.16.0-foss-2018a-Python-2.7.14